chuigda/chttpd/README.md

 HTTP-METHOD request-path HANDLER-TYPE handler-path
 ```

-By this time, `STATIC` handler (for serving static files) and `DCGI` handler (for serving dynamic
+By this time, `STATIC` handler (for serving static files), `DCGI` handler (for serving dynamic
-contents) are supported.
-For more informations about these handlers please refer to the following
+contents) and `INTERN` handler (for sending internal error pages) are supported.
+For more
+informations about these handlers please refer to the following sections.

+The if threre's an exclaimation mark (`!`) at the commence of the `request-path`, then this route
+is expected to be matched exactly.
+Otherwise it will be matched in some wildcard way.
+For
+example, `/` will match `/index`, `/login` or so.

-sections.
-Note that if one of the `handler-path`s is incorrect, `chttpd` does not immediately
+Note that if one of the `handler-path`s is incorrect, `chttpd` does not always immediately
-figure out your mistake, but give you a `500` when that route gets used.
+figure out your mistake, but may give you a `500` when that route gets used.

 PL2 is another toy of mine.
 See [PL2 infrared missile](https://github.com/PL2-Lang/PL2)

+## 🛠️ Sending internal pages
+By using `INTERN` handler you can send an error page to client.
+By this time, HTTP errors
+`403`, `404` and `500` are supported.

 ## 📂 Serving static files
 By using `STATIC` handler you can serve static files.
 Unfortunately, by this time `chttpd` is not